totallyswede/cosmos-stake-bot/readme.md

 Use the image in whatever means you find best for you.
 The Dockerfile assumes you will feed the application the information it needs via environment variables.

 ### TODO
-1. Figure out the correct endpoint url of secret network
-2. Suport goverance automation
+1. Suport goverance automation
-3. Batch trasaction from multiple accounts
+2. Batch trasaction from multiple accounts